Iamnotsnowwhite/Bachelor_Arbeit/README.md

   - Statistical significance testing (paired t-tests)

 ### 2. Generalization Capability
-**Objective**: Assess the model's ability to generalize to unseen data.
+（Assess the model's ability to generalize to unseen data.）

 - **New Drug Prediction**:
   - Accuracy on drugs not used during fine-tuning